ttab/ttab.github.io/push-api.md

 2. Create an [api key][apikey].
 3. "Star" some content (bevakningar) and [redirect their output][bevak] to the channel.
-4. ll re-subscribe every 30 seconds and update to poll for new content.
+4. Re-subscribe every 30 seconds and call update to poll for new content.

 ```